 Sensors Used in Drones

-- Accelerometer: The accelerometer sensor is designed to measure the liner acceleration.
+- Accelerometer: The accelerometer sensor is designed to measure the linear acceleration.

 - Barometer: This sensor is designed to let the drone know how high above the ground it is.
 We can measure the altitude during flying the drones.